suraj-yadav0/memesapp/README.md

 **Made with ❤️ for Ubuntu Touch**

-*MemeStream - Bringing Reddit's best memes to your Ubuntu Touch device*
+*Reddit Client - Bringing Reddit's best content to your Ubuntu Touch device*